scottohara/eslint-config-oharagroup/README.md

 );
 ```

-## Upgrading to new eslint versions:
+## Upgrading to new eslint versions

 1. Apply any rule changes to the corresponding rule files
 2. Run linting on this package (`npm run lint`)